 Whether in music or life, it’s nice to have options.

-In FIGURE 1, we begin with a second inversion A chord.
-Replace the root with the 9th, and the character of the voicing (now spelled, low to high, E B C#) changes noticeably.
-Invert the second inversion triad on the same string set (second, third, fourth), and the order will be B C# E. Invert the voicing again and the order will be C# E B. As we climb up the neck rearranging these three notes, it’s easy to hear the different flavor of each voicing.
+Invert the second inversion triad on the same string set (second, third, fourth), and the order will be B, C#, E. Invert the voicing again and the order will be C#, E, B. As we climb up the neck rearranging these three notes, it’s easy to hear the different flavor of each voicing.

 Once you get started on this concept, you’ll see that it’s easy to liven up any chord voicing that might have gotten a little stale.